Remote Internet Experiments

 („Abrahám“)

-The experiment demonstrates the radiation shielding.
-It is possible to study the influence of different thickness of the material or different materials of the same thickness.
+The experiment demonstrates radiation shielding.
+It is possible to study the influence of different material thickness or different materials of the same thickness.

 Experiment 12 – GENIE